villesci/quantmarineecolab.github.io/join/index.md

 The students most likely to be accepted for a position are those with a keen interest in developing quantitative skills in the context of marine systems.

-After completing this form (https://forms.gle/16fogrHEX7duePXw5), please send <Easton.White@unh.edu> a CV and brief introduction, including details of your prior research experience, as well as your research interests and goals and how you think these align with my research program.
+After completing this [form](https://forms.gle/16fogrHEX7duePXw5), please send <Easton.White@unh.edu> a CV and brief introduction, including details of your prior research experience, as well as your research interests and goals and how you think these align with my research program.

 ## Graduate students